Maghnie/docs/developers/api-documentation/guides-and-tutorials/administration.md

 ## Overview

 In this tutorial, we cover user and project management as well as the associated role-based access control \(RBAC\) system.
-You will learn how to add, modify, and delete users and projects as well as how to add new roles to projects, manage permissions of a role, and assign roles to users -- all easily automatable through the [HTTP API](../).
+You will learn how to add, modify, and delete users and projects as well as how to add new roles to projects, manage permissions of a role, and assign roles to users -- all easily automated through the [HTTP API](../).

-If you haven't already, please skim through the definition of [special terminology](../../../glossary.md).
+If you haven't already, please skim through the definitions of [special terminology](../../../glossary.md).
 We recapitulate the most important concepts and their relation to each other with a focus on their administration in the following:

 * _Companies_ are administration-wise the topmost entity on the aedifion.io platform_._ Companies are created and managed by aedifion.
 They can neither be created nor modified or deleted by users.
 Companies are created by aedifion as strictly separated administration domains that never share any resources.
 * A company has arbitrary many _users_ and each user belongs to exactly one company.
 Users can \(with sufficient permissions\) create and add further users to their company, but can only modify or delete their own account and never that of another user.